nweiyue/tp/docs/UserGuide.md

 * You will then be prompted for a confirmation input **`Edit student INDEX? (yes/no)`**.
    * If yes: edits and updates the particulars of the specified student from the student list.
    * If no: the specified student's particulars remains the same.
+* A tag is made up of one single word.
+* Students edited can have the same name, but they cannot have the same Matriculation number or NUS email as other students in the list.

 </div>